-Under normal circumstances, dilation is no longer necessary when you do the Optomap exam.
+Under normal circumstances, dilation is no longer necessary when you do the Optomap exam and it only costs $39.
 The capture takes less than a second.
 Images are available immediately for review.
 You can see your own retina.
 You see exactly what your eye care practitioner sees – even in a 3D animation.

 Step 2: Exam Room Workup

 Your technician will make sure to take a complete and thorough medical and ocular history.
 We will want to know who your medical doctor is as well as all you pertinent medical information.
 Important things such as your medications and what you are allergic to will be great information to provide.